This post may contain affiliate links and I earn a small commission from qualifying purchases. For more information please read my disclosure policy.

-Several studies suggest that hibiscus infusion reduces blood pressure very effectively, even in people with health problems that increase their risk of high blood pressure.
+Several studies suggest that hibiscus tea reduces blood pressure very effectively, even in people with health problems that increase their risk of high blood pressure.

-Another study found that hibiscus infusion could even be more effective than hydrochlorothiazide, a molecule widely used against high blood pressure, and did not have the disadvantage of causing electrolyte imbalances.
+Another study found that hibiscus tea could even be more effective than hydrochlorothiazide, a molecule widely used against high blood pressure, and did not have the disadvantage of causing electrolyte imbalances.

 2. maintaining a good level of cholesterol and triglycerides

 Hibiscus can help individuals with dyslipidemia to better balance their cholesterol and triglyceride levels.
 In addition, these are two risk factors for metabolic syndrome, a set of symptoms that can have particularly adverse effects on the health of individuals.
 One study showed that hibiscus extract is an excellent natural remedy for reducing cholesterol and triglycerides in people with metabolic syndrome.

 As with blood pressure, the effects of hibiscus on blood lipids also affect diabetic individuals.
 Indeed, a 2009 study found an increase in good HDL cholesterol, and a decrease in both bad LDL cholesterol and triglycerides when patients with diabetes drank hibiscus tea 2 times a day.